-The Proprietors of Emu Lane who lease the Restaurant/Canteen continue to grow the reputation of their Tuesday night dinners, with up to 120 covers some weeks, popular with locals and visitors alike.
-The Saleyard complex presents opportunities for the community in the future in the areas of Employment, Tourism, and diversification of Agricultural Enterprise.
+Katanning Regional Saleyards continue to be a first class sheep selling complex.
+The Proprietors of Emu Lane who lease the Restaurant/Canteen, continue to grow the reputation of their Tuesday night dinners, with up to 120 covers some weeks.
+They have proved to be popular at the Saleyards with both locals and visitors alike.
+Whilst the first three months of the reporting period of 2016 caused some concern with low sheep numbers, a resurgence in both numbers and prices of sheep turned the operation around in a very short period of time.
+The sheep industry is currently strong and confident.
+The Saleyard complex presents opportunities for the community in the future in the areas of employment, diversification of agricultural enterprise and tourism.

 Council allocated resources to employ a Community Development Officer to assist and support community organisations with the very important work they do in and around Katanning.
+Council highly values building the capacity of our community to ensure our sustainability in the long term.

-Council continues to strive to provide an array of programs for people from Katanning and surrounding areas, from youth programs, school holiday programs, sessions for seniors, ovals and parks for recreation.
-Ours is a community that values our interesting country lifestyle.
-The festivals and events organised by both Shire and Community are gaining in popularity, particularly the Katanning Harmony Festival, Katanning Concert in the Park and Christmas on Clive.
+Council continues to strive to provide an array of programs for people from Katanning and surrounding areas, from youth programs, school holiday programs, sessions for seniors, ovals and pars for recreation.
+Ours is a community where there is so much happening it is hard to keep up.
+The festivals and events organised by both Shire and Community are gaining in popularity particularly the Katanning Harmony Festival, Katanning Concert in the Park and Christmas on Clive.
 A sincere thank you to all those dedicated volunteers and staff who make these activities available for the rest of the community and enhance our quality of life as individuals and add to the vibrancy of our community as a collective.